Verbal autopsy: Current status

 In order to harmonize the various VA standards and approaches in use, WHO undertook further revisions and generated a 2016 WHO VA standard.
 This 2016 WHO standard included all the items from the 2012 WHO version plus all the items from the SmartVA tool as an important strategy for the revision.
 On the same principle that the 2016 WHO standard was intended to harmonise and unify available VA resources, InterVA-5 was released during 2018 as an integrating model which has the capacity to process input data in the 2012 WHO, SmartVA or 2016 WHO formats and generate causes of death according to the 2016 WHO standard.

+Because of the substantial errors involved in turning a list of VA symptoms (without a physical autopsy) into a cause of death, adding these up in naive ways can produce massive bias.
+Fortunately, public health professionals are interested in the population prevalence the causes of death rather than the cause for any one individual death.
+This enabled statisticians to develop special statistical methods that actually skip the step of classifying any individual and instead optimize, much more accurately, for the aggregate, population goal of primary interest.